paluh/purescript-undefined-is-not-a-problem/README.md

   x = (coerce { l: [{ y: 9, z: [] }]}) :: NestedError
   ```

-we can get quite informative error message with property path like:
+and we can get quite informative error message with property path like:

   ```shell
   Type mismatch on the path: { l."Array".z."Array" }.
 Expecting